alphagov/forms/design/prototype-version-6/README.md

 This round of testing saw form creators understanding the task list as a way of guiding them through the creation journey.

-Users were over all positive about the steps as they were displayed, the playback of status tags for each task needed to be complete.
-They understood that tasks could be completed in any order, but most seemed to go through it as they were layed out on screen.
+Overall, users were positive about the steps as they were displayed and the playback of status tags for each task that needed completing.
+They understood that tasks could be completed in any order, but most seemed to go through it as they were laid out on screen.

-We got feedback about language used for some task links and headings being to vague or unhelpful before they clicked in to a task.
-In thius version of the prototype there was no way to mark questions task as complete which caused some anxiety, and is something we should look at for the next version.
+We got feedback about the language used for some task links and headings being too vague or unhelpful before they clicked into a task.
+In this version of the prototype there was no way to mark a question’s task as complete, which caused some anxiety and is something we should look at for the next version.

 ### User research documentation
 [Usability testing: Task list and steps to make form live (GitHub)](../../research/2022-08-15_Task_list_and_steps_to_make_form_live.md)